Street Sweeping

 Ordinance

-Raking leaves into the gutter is an illegal disposal and a violation of the Stormwater Management ordinance.
+Raking or blowing leaves or yard waste into the gutter is an illegal disposal and a violation of the Stormwater Management ordinance.
 Per the ordinance:

 "No person shall intentionally dispose of leaves, dirt, or other landscape debris into a street, road, alley, catch basin, culvert, curb, gutter, inlet, ditch, natural watercourse, flood control channel, canal, storm drain or any fabricated natural conveyance"